This is what traveling with anxiety looks like.

 I know plenty of travelers who like to just wing it, and there is absolutely nothing wrong with that, but as someone with super high anxiety, this couldn’t be the case.
 Don’t get me wrong-sometimes things don’t go as planned so you have to compromise, but I had my whole two week trip planned out, and I really think that helped sooth my anxiety.
 I printed out my tickets, whether it was plane tickets or tour tickets ahead of time.
 If you forgot to do this, ask you hostel, or wherever you’re staying, if you’re able to print them there.
 More times than not they will be able to do so.

-About Devan: Devan has been traveling since she was about 10 years old.
-She recently fell in love with solo traveling back in August.
+Devan has been traveling since she was about 10 years old.
+She recently fell in love with solo traveling back in August of 2018.
 Devan is a student in Naperville, Illinois, USA majoring in social media, and she hope to further her education by traveling the world posting about it all over social media.
 You can follow her journey on her Instagram and website.